 - be seen as a mutual responsibility of all members of the learning community; and

-- acknowledge the rights and responsibilities of each
+- acknowledge the rights and responsibilities of each person.

-Marian Catholic College will aim to:
+Marian Catholic College aims to:

 - offer a formal Pastoral Care Program that aims to develop the whole person;